-There are a several types of radiation therapy that can be used to treat cancer.
-These include:
+Different types of radiation therapy are used to treat brain tumors.

-In external beam radiation therapy , radiation is produced by a machine called a linear accelerator.
-Short bursts of x-rays are fired from the machine at your cancer.
-The radiation oncologist designs a plan to shape the radiation beam so that it treats the cancer and as little normal tissue as possible.
+In external beam radiation therapy, radiation is produced by a machine positioned outside the body.
+Short bursts of x-rays are directed at the tumor site.
+The radiation specialist will direct the radiation beam to affect as much of the tumor as possible.

 Radiation of a Tumor